 the hiring manager should have already provided the following

-documents to the Bureau of Personnel Services:
+documents to the Bureau of Human Resource Management (HR):

 State of Florida Employment Application.